hazelcast/hazelcast-reference-manual/src/ExecutionMemberSelector.md

 ### Selecting Members for Task Execution

 As previously mentioned, it is possible to indicate where in the Hazelcast cluster the `Runnable` or `Callable` is executed.
-Usually, you will execute these in the cluster based on the location of a key, set of keys, or you will just allow Hazelcast to select a member.
+Usually, you will execute these in the cluster based on the location of a key or a set of keys, or you will just allow Hazelcast to select a member.

 If you want more control over where your code runs, use the `MemberSelector` interface.
 For example, you may want certain tasks to run only on certain members, or you may wish to implement some form of custom load balancing regime.
 The `MemberSelector` is an interface that you can implement and then provide to the `IExecutorService` when you submit or execute.